 In 1881, the first organized effort to excavate the ancient theater of Epidaurus was initiated by the Archaeological Society, with archaeologist Panayis Kavvadias as the director.
 With a great effort from Kavvadias and the Preservation Committee for Epidaurus Monuments, the theatre was almost fully restored, apart from the stage building that could not be salvaged.

 The first play that the ancient theatre of Epidaurus hosted in modern times, was Electra, the famous ancient tragedy written by Sophocles.
 The play was performed in 1938, starring Katina Paxinou and Eleni Papadaki, two of the most emblematic Greek actresses of all time.

 During World War II, all performances came to a halt.
 In 1954 however, they began again in the context of an organized festival, which was established as an annual event for ancient drama in 1955, known as the Epidaurus Festival.

 Today, almost 2359 years after its foundation, the striking monument still attracts visitors from all over the world, looking to experience its charm through ancient drama performances.
-The festival of Epidaurus continues, taking place during the summer months, with famous Greek and foreign actors having appeared through the years, including the world-renowned Greek soprano Maria Callas, who performed in 1960.
+The festival of Epidauros continues, taking place during the summer months, with famous Greek and foreign actors who have appeared through the years, including the world-renowned Greek soprano Maria Callas, who performed in 1960.

-If you’d like to watch a performance in the ancient theater of Epidaurus, you can find the schedule of the Epidaurus Festival for 2019 and more info here.
+If you’d like to watch a performance in the great theatre of Epidaurus, you can find the schedule of the Epidaurus Festival for 2019 and more info here.